Nebraska Department of Environment and Energy

 • Norris: The Norris Public Power District, in Beatrice, is planning construction of a six–magawatt solar farm that would generate energy for the district.
 The solar farm would be part of a ten–megawatt project that five power districts in Nebraska have teamed up to construct: Howard Greeley Rural Public Power District, in Howard County; Perennial Public Power District, out of York; Butler Public Power District, in David City; and Polk Rural Public Power District, from Stromsburg.

 • Pender: Sandhills Energy is planning a solar facility for Pender.
-The solar farm would be completed in 2022 or sometime in 2023.

 • Perennial Public Power District: The Perennial Public Power District, out of York, is planning construction of a solar farm that would generate energy for the district.
 The solar farm would be part of a ten–megawatt project that five power districts in Nebraska have teamed up to construct: Howard Greeley Rural Public Power District, in Howard County; Norris Public Power District, in Beatrice; Butler Public Power District, in David City; and Polk Rural Public Power District, from Stromsburg.